Abdul-Wahab-318/pakistani-news-sentiment-analysis/README.md

 ![NER-Chart](/ner_chart.png)

 ## Conclusion
-This analysis provides a snapshot of public sentiment as reflected in Pakistani news articles.
+This analysis provides a snapshot of the media coverage on the news.
 The results can be used to understand how different events influence public opinion.
+The consistently negative sentiments of the news can negatively influence the public, making them believe that there is no hope.
+It is necessary for us to stop and think for a moment and look at the bigger picture before forming any opinions.
+If we are constantly fed negative news then our beliefs will be negative as well.
+This is why it is important for us to pay close attention to what information we are consuming becasue it can subconsciously influence our thinking.